xyproto/permissions2/README.md

 ## Passing userstate between functions, files and to other Go packages

-Using the `*pinterface.IUserState` type (from the [pinterface](https://github.com/xyproto/pinterface) package) makes it possible to pass UserState structs between functions, also in other packages.
-By using this interface, it is possible to seamlessly change the database backend from, for instance, Redis ([permissions2](https://github.com/xyproto/permissions2)) to BoltDB ([permissionbolt](https://github.com/xyproto/permissionbolt)).
+Using the `pinterface.IUserState` interface (from the [pinterface](https://github.com/xyproto/pinterface) package) makes it possible to pass UserState structs between functions, also in other packages.
+By using this, it is possible to seamlessly change the database backend from, for instance, Redis ([permissions2](https://github.com/xyproto/permissions2)) to BoltDB ([permissionbolt](https://github.com/xyproto/permissionbolt)).

 [pstore](https://github.com/xyproto/pstore), [permissionsql](https://github.com/xyproto/permissionsql), [permissionbolt](https://github.com/xyproto/permissionbolt) and [permissions2](https://github.com/xyproto/permissions2) are interchangeable.